Packaging ESP-IDF Components

 Note

-You shouldn't add your component's directory to EXTRA_COMPONENT_DIRS
+Do not add your component's directory to EXTRA_COMPONENT_DIRS

 in the example's CMakeLists.txt

-Upload Component with GitHub Action
+Upload Component via GitHub Action

 We provide a GitHub action to help you upload your components to the registry as part of your GitHub workflow.